 Why read this? : We look at why the last mile cost matters so much in e-Commerce.
 Learn what it means for the customer, for the delivery company, and for you as the e-Commerce seller.
 Read this to learn more about the costs and opportunities of the last mile of e-Commerce.

-An old boss of ours once told us that in every crisis, you can always find opportunity.
-It’s a great attitude to have.
-Because if you look at the definition of a crisis; “a time of intense difficulty, trouble or danger,” a crisis has to end at some point.
+An old boss of ours once told us, there’s always opportunity in every crisis.
+It’s a great line.
+Because as per the definition of a crisis; “a time of intense difficulty, trouble or danger,” a crisis has to end at some point.

 There’s always a time after crisis.

 And if you run an e-Commerce store at the moment, you should have one eye on what that post-crisis world will look like.

 In these challenging times (feel free to mark that off your buzzword bingo sheet), now, more than ever, (we’re on a roll with the buzzwords today) is a good time to work out how to minimise the last mile cost and maximise the last mile opportunity for your online store.

 Because as we’ve learned from the mostly deserted streets of Sydney over the last 10 weeks, if there were an actual apocalypse (think Mad Max, 12 Monkeys or Walking Dead style), people would still want products delivered to their doorstep.

 When you’re out for your 1 hour of exercise, just look at how many Uber Eats and Deliveroo drivers and cyclists are around.
 It’s a very visible sign of the last mile in action.

 If you don’t work in e-Commerce you may not have heard the term last mile before.
 It usually means the movement of an e-Commerce product from the nearest warehouse to the customer’s doorstep.

 But interestingly, it didn’t start as an e-Commerce term.
 It actually comes from the telecoms industry.